mwala-zm/mwala-zm/README.md

 Hi their, I'm Mwala Zechariah Mulenga
 - I have been programming since 2017
-- 👨🏾‍💻Computer Science Grad April 2024
+- 👨🏾‍💻Computer Science Grad `class of 2023`
 - 💽 I love Web development (More of backend than frontend), bits of game dev and some computer vision work.
 - 🪟 Neovim with amazing colours.
 ## Languages and Frameworks